Skip to main content

 The study of aggregation models, particularly farmer producer organizations (FPOs), where smallholder come together to access factor and product markets jointly, is critical for a small farm dominated economy like India.
 In the past two decades, there has been renewed interest in the promotion of FPOs but only a few success stories have emerged.
 Low-financing opportunities, weak market linkages, high coordination costs, inadequate managerial expertise, and exclusion of women, among others, are cited as reasons.
 TCI is committed to the promotion of producer organizations as essential for agricultural development and food security by studying the FPO promotion experience by philanthropic actors, government, and private entities in India and Mexico.
 The study will allow TCI to assess conditions of success and failure and also determine metrics that can systematically evaluate FPO performance.

 TCI has played an important role in enhancing the academic and development practitioner talent pool through the high-quality graduate students and postdoctoral associates that it has supported and mentored.
-Under Prabhu’s leadership, nine TCI scholars have successfully obtained PhDs or master’s degrees in the past seven years.
-This year, four Ph.D. candidates and three master’s students from five different departments in three Colleges will earn their degrees.
+Under Prabhu’s leadership, several TCI scholars have successfully obtained PhDs or master’s degrees over the past ten years.

 TATA-Cornell Institute